expo/sentry-utils/README.md

 Exponent Sentry Utilities
 =========================

-**Note: Please don't use this right now.
-Very experimental and possibly broken.**

 This package performs two main functions:

 * Provides `ExponentSentryClient`, which allows an application to easily set itself up to send any uncaught errors to Sentry (https://getsentry.com).